StadynR/object-detection-soft-eng/README.md

 # Troubleshooting
 Bugs can be reported in the issue tracker on our GitHub repo: https://github.com/team-mobile
 # License
 Licensed under Android Studio.
-See the … file for the full license information.
+See the LICENSE file for the full license information.